-If a non-degree student later applies for admission to the DBH degree program, the student is required to formally apply to the DBH program and submit all required documentation; the nonrefundable Application Fee will be waived.
+If a non-degree student later applies for admission to the degree program, the student is required to formally apply to the degree program and submit all required documentation; the nonrefundable Application Fee will be waived.
 The student is evaluated as a new applicant and must meet tuition and graduation requirements in addition to policies in effect at the time of application to the degree program.
-Admission into the DBH program is not assured.
+Admission into the degree program is not assured.

-Non-Degree Seeking Admissions Process
+Non-Degree Admissions Process